B3nac/InjuredAndroid/InjuredAndroid-FlagWalkthroughs.md

 ```

+3. Enter both into the form for completion.

 ---

 ### Flag 8 - C10ud_S3cur1ty_lol

-Find the AWS bucket information in strings.xml and use disclosed aws id and aws secret to access s3 bucket with awscli.
+1. Find the AWS bucket information in strings.xml and use disclosed aws id and aws secret to access s3 bucket with awscli.

-Create AWS profile in `~/.aws/credentials`:
+2. Create AWS profile in `~/.aws/credentials`:

 ```bash